-The change in net position from fiscal year 2022 to fiscal year 2023 is \$17,233,979 or 6.8%.
 The increase in broadband revenues and expenses continues to grow as we rapidly gain customers.
 The expansion of our fiber optic distribution network to be able to provide service to new locations is driving our broadband customer growth.
 The statements above reflect the broadband and electric divisions as a single fund.
 JCEA must segregate the electric and broadband divisions for regulatory reporting to the Tennessee Valley Authority.
-Within our statements any inter-divisional activity, including receivables, accounts payables, and interdivisional loans have been eliminated to clearly reflect a single fund.
+Within our statements, any inter-divisional activity, including receivables, accounts payables, and interdivisional loans have been eliminated to clearly reflect a single fund.

-Operating revenues increased by \$16,369,473 or 7.5% during fiscal year 2023.
-Electric Revenue was up \$12,006,139 over the prior fiscal year due to an increase in the TVA's Fuel Cost Adjustment (FCA), even with 73,021,458 less kWh sold than in fiscal year 2022.
-FCA represents the variable costs of generating fuels and off system purchases and is a pass-through from TVA to our customers.
-The primary generating fuels with increased costs for TVA were coal and natural gas.
+Operating revenues decreased by \$2,291,730 or 1.0% during fiscal year 2024.
+Electric Revenue was down \$6,282,684 over the prior fiscal year due to a decrease in the TVA's Fuel Cost Adjustment (FCA), even with TVA increasing the wholesale power rate in October 2023 by 4.5%, which BrightRidge passed through to its retail customers.
+TVA's FCA represents the variable costs of generating fuels and off system purchases and is a pass-through from TVA to our customers.
+TVA had experienced record highs in the TVA Fuel Cost adjustment during 2022 and part of 2023.
+Coal and natural gas prices saw the largest increases.
 Natural gas prices began rising in the spring of 2022 and during the summer natural gas prices had risen to their highest levels since 2008.
-The TVA FCA does not increase gross margin for JCEA as it is in effect a pass through to TVA.
-The Broadband Sales Revenue was up \$3,579,980 over the prior fiscal year.
-This increase is due to the number of broadband customers growing from 7,697 to 11,684 during the year.
+In FY 2024, the TVA FCA continues to decline as a result of those prices paid for generating fuels.
+The TVA FCA does not increase gross margin for JCEA as it is in effective a pass through to TVA.
+The Broadband Sales Revenue was \$3,904,816 more than the prior fiscal year.
+This increase is due to the number of broadband customers growing from 11,684 to 16,155 during the year.
 Electric Sales Revenue is based on energy sold to customers, represented in kilowatt hours (kWh).
-The kWh sold, billed and unbilled was 1,835,051,396 for fiscal year 2023 as compared to 1,908,072,854 kWh in fiscal year 2022.
-This represents a decrease of 73,021,458 kWh or 3.83%.
+The kWh sold, billed and unbilled was 1,926,174,441 for fiscal year 2024 as compared to 1,835,051,396 kWh in fiscal year 2023.
+This represents an increase of 91,123,045 kWh or 4.97%.
 Weather serves an important part in determining electric operating revenue for any given year, its influence is reflected in the comparison of degree days from one period to the next.
 Degree days are a simplified form of historical weather data and are commonly used in monitoring the relationship between energy consumption and outside air temperature.
-Total degree days for 2023 were 4,678 compared to 5,185 for 2022 which represents a 9.8% decrease in degree days.
-During the year, the number of electric customers increased from 81,747 in fiscal year 2022 to 82,727 in fiscal year 2023.
-Note that JCEA did not increase the base rate for electricity in fiscal year 2023.
+Total degree days for 2024 were 4,824 compared to 4,678 for 2023 which represents a 3.1% increase in degree days.
+During the year, the number of electric customers increased from 82,727 in fiscal year 2023 to 83,804 in fiscal year 2024.

-Total operating expenses for fiscal year 2023 are up by \$19,030,668 or 9.5% over fiscal year 2022.
+Total operating expenses for fiscal year 2024 are up by \$1,270,232 or 0.6% over fiscal year 2023.
 Operating expenses include Purchased Power, Broadband Wholesale Delivery, Broadband Installation Expense, Other Operating Expense, Maintenance Expense, Depreciation Expense, and Tax Equivalents.